Ford Transit Connect Review 2025: Price, specs & load capacity

 In terms of trim level, you can choose from Trend or Limited – Trend is pretty well-specced for an entry-level model, but if you want niceties like alloy wheels and adaptive cruise control then go for the Limited.
 It’s £2000 more when new.

 Those considering the Ford Transit Connect will likely want to consider its close rivals.
-These include the Volkswagen Caddy Cargo, which offers larger load space and higher payload capacity, and the Mercedes Citan, which looks and feels more premium.
+These include the very similar Volkswagen Caddy Cargo, which offers larger load space and higher payload capacity, and the Mercedes Citan, which looks and feels more premium.
 The Stellantis range of small vans – the Citroen Berlingo, the Peugeot Partner and the Vauxhall Combo Cargo – are all based on the same platform, and again offer more space.

 Comfort and design: Ford Transit Connect interior

-Ford Transit Connect Review 2024: front seats
+Ford Transit Connect Review: interior

 There's a digital driver’s display and touchscreen infotainment system that dominates the cockpit-like dashboard.
 As you’d expect of this size, it’s pretty car-like, with a long dashboard and steeply sloping windscreen.